-Many homeowners who have indoor wooden or tiled steps on their staircases consider installing stair treads thinking that they will make the steps less slippery and safer for everyone (including pets) no matter what their age is.
+Many homeowners have stair carpet, but many others have indoor wooden or tiled steps on their staircases, so they may consider installing stair treads.
+The thinking is that this is a great way to make slippery stairs safer for everyone (including pets, like senior dogs) no matter what their age.
 But, are they right?

-Are stair treads safe? – Yes, stair treads should make your steps (indoors or outdoors) safer which would help to keep you and your loved ones from slipping and falling when you use the staircase.
+Are stair treads safe? – Stair treads should make your steps (indoors or outdoors) safer which would help to keep you and your loved ones from slip and fall accidents when you use the staircase.
 But choosing the right type of tread is important.
-The different types of treads available today are aluminum, rubber, carpet and tape.
+The different types of non slip treads available today are aluminum, rubber, carpet and tape.

-These days, you have multiple options for stair treads, which is great because you can customize them to your decor.
+These days, you have multiple options for non slip stair treads, which is great because you can customize them to your decor.

 - Outdoor stair treads available today are aluminum, vinyl or rubber, outdoor carpet and tape.

-They all do a wonderful job of adding traction to your steps which reduces the chances of slipping and falling.
+They are generally an easy installation and an affordable way to add good traction to your steps, which reduces the chances of slipping and falling.

-Types Of Stair Treads For Indoor and Outdoor Use
+Types Of Safety Stair Treads For Indoor and Outdoor Use

-Indoor carpet stair treads come in a variety of styles and designs.
+Indoor carpet stair treads are a popular option that comes in various colors and a variety of sizes, styles and designs.
 You can choose from simple styles like these or patterned styles like these.
 There are many more to choose from so look through the multitude of styles available either at your local carpet store or online.

 Do Stair Treads Ruin Wood?

-Depending on the type of stair tread that you choose, the answer is that yes, they could ruin your wooden staircase or maybe not.
+Depending on the type of stair tread that you choose, the answer is that yes, they could ruin your wood stairs – or maybe not.
 So, let’s go over the different methods used when stair treads are installed on your hardwood steps.

-- Tape stair treads – normally come with a commercial type of durable adhesive.
-This could damage the hardwood floors of your steps if they were to be removed and/or replaced.
+- Adhesive stair treads – normally come with a commercial type of durable adhesive backing.
+Adhesive tapes could damage the hardwood floors of your steps if they were to be removed and/or replaced.

 - Rubber stair treads – could be fastened with screws or nails or glued.